chip-8/extensions/README.md

 <h3 class="no_toc">Compatibility notes</h3>

 * Switching resolution mode erases the screen, unlike on SCHIP.
-* Audio patterns are a series of 1-bit samples played at 4000 samples per second.
+* Audio patterns are a series of 1-bit samples played at a rate of 4000*2^((`pitch`-64)/48) Hertz, or samples per second, where `pitch` is the pitch register.
+* The pitch register is initialized to 48, making the default sample rate 4000 Hz. audio pattern playback rate to 4000*2^((`VX`-64)/48)Hz.
 * The audio pattern buffer is restricted to 16 bytes in Octo.
 * The audio pattern buffer is not necessarily cleared on program start, although Octo does so.
+* The audio pattern buffer is loaded when `F002` is called.
+Subsequent rewrites of the memory that `I` pointed to at that time are not reflected in the buffer.
+* In Octo,

 ## Octo